KnowledgeCaptureAndDiscovery/somef/docs/output.md

 - `Programming_language`: Programming language used in the repository.
 - `License`: object representing all the metadata SOMEF extracts from a license.
 - `Agent`: user (typically, a person) or organization responsible for authoring a software release or a paper.
-- `Publication`: Scientific paper associated with the code repository.
+- `ScholarlyArticle`: Scientific paper or article associated with the code repository.
-- `SoftwareApplication`: Class to represent software dependencies between projects.
+- `SoftwareApplication`: Class to represent the main software component metadata.
-- `Runtime_platform`: specifies runtime platform or script interpreter dependencies required to run the project..
+- `SoftwareDependency`: Class to represent software dependencies and runtime platforms required to run the project.

 The following literal types are currently supported:

 - `Number`: A numerical value.
 We do not distinguish between integer, long or float.